lazyelectrons/GenAI-LLM-Demo-Toolkit/README.md

     -p 8000:8000 \
     nvcr.io/nim/meta/llama3-8b-instruct:1.0.0
     ```
+Note: You need have access to specific NIMs to download/run them locally.Securing an Nvidia API key will not get you NIM download access.

 ### Behind the scenes
 Text Gen UI is deployed with API support.
 Open WEBUI connects to the text-gen API port for Chat/RAG.